 No Entry fee for Early Birds.

-The festival awards prizes in the following judged categories (each category will have a local/Toronto GTA and an international award winner):
+The festival awards prizes in the following judged categories:

 Best Narrative Short